 Basser Center Executive Director Susan Domchek, MD, presents a webinar on cancer genetic testing for physicians and other healthcare providers.
 She discusses genetic testing for cancer predisposition syndromes; panel testing including BRCA and other genes; genetic research updates, and more.

-Genetic Testing in Primary Care Practice: Where We Are and Where We Are Headed
+Genetic Testing in Primary Care Practice

 In this informative webinar for primary care providers, Susan Domchek, MD, reviews the nuances, controversies, and potential advantages and detriments of genetic testing for breast cancer susceptibility.
 Executive Director of the Basser Center and contributor to more than 200 articles on the genetics of breast cancer, Dr. Domchek offers an update on genetic testing strategies for breast and ovarian cancer risk; describes the testing and disclosure procedures at the Basser Center; considers the importance of Ashkenazi Jewish ancestry in cancer genetics; and discusses issues related to decreasing the barriers to population screening for BRCA1/2 mutations.